|[ < ]||[ > ]||[ << ]||[ Up ]||[ >> ]||[Top]||[Contents]||[Index]||[ ? ]||[ Search: ]|

 context of the ‘Properties’ window are supported by the

-for static meshes.
-They will be automatically applied to Genmeshes before the export.
+add-on for static meshes.
+They will be automatically applied to Genmeshes

 One particular case can alter this default behaviour: static meshes having only ‘Array’ modifiers with ‘Fixed Count’ copies.
 For such objects, an additional panel called ‘Crystal Space Modifier’ allows the activation of option ‘Export arrays as mesh factory instances’.
 If this option is activated, only the raw object is actually exported as mesh factory while each array copy of the object is exported as an instance of the factory in ‘world’ file, allowing to spare memory space.